AntoineDidisheim/didipack/README.md

 ## latex table
 The first functionality concerns latex tables.
 The demo_latex.py file contains an illustration/tutorial on these functions.

+After running the demo_latex.py file, you can compile the tex_example/main.tex file to see the example.

 ## parameters
 This function is here to create a basis for the parameters class of the whole project.